 7. Don’t I need a ‘real life’?

 This IS your real life!!!
 Shake off any pressure and expectations from society of what a ‘real’ life looks like.
 There is no one way to live life.
 This will be THE most valuable thing you will ever do.
 Your future will unfold naturally.
-(You might even figure it out whilst you’re away!)
+(You might even figure it out whilst you’re away like I did!)

 8. Running out of money

 If you get low on cash, there are so many ways to earn more or keep yourself going on the road.
-Volunteering, working for accom, Workaway and Woofing, working holiday visas, teaching English!!
+Volunteering, working for accom, Workaway and Woofing, working holiday visas, teaching English, or start your own online business!!
 There are so many opportunities to earn or stretch out your money whilst still having awesome experiences.
 In times of need, you’ll also find that the nicest people and most interesting experiences come to you.

 9. What if no one speaks English?